 Instead, start out by making sure you’re getting enough rest, drinking enough water, and minimizing your intake of salty foods.
 Get checked for seasonal allergies, or something that you may be allergic to year-round, like a certain food, or grass.

-And, of course, there are tons of amazing eye creams that use concentrated ingredients like Retinol, Vitamin C, and caffeine that can help stimulate circulation around the eye, reduce puffiness, and overall make you look brighter and more awake.
+And, of course, there are tons of amazing eye creams that use concentrated ingredients like Retinol, Vitamin C, and caffeine meant to help stimulate circulation around the eye, reduce puffiness, and overall make you look brighter and more awake.
 In any case, don’t use Preparation H. Or at least, not on your face.